dverdin/writings/2018-Hackathon-report.md

   <task> = unit-tests|Moo|function-parameters|types-standard|<any other improvement we could do>
   <state>: FIXME|DONE|ONGOING:<username>
 ```
-  - `FIXME` means that nothig has been done yet,
+  - `FIXME` means that nothing has been done yet,
-  - `DONE` means that this particular task is finished
+  - `DONE` means that this particular task is finished,
   - `ONGOING` would tell that somebody is currently working on this task for this module. <username> should be Github username.

 Example: